Office of Energy Efficiency and Renewable Energy, U.S. Department of Energy.

 - Job Task Analyses identify and catalog all of the tasks a given worker typically performs when completing a suite of energy efficiency improvements in a home.

-- Essential KSAs identify the minimum knowledge, skills, and abilities that a skilled worker should possess to perform high quality energy efficiency retrofit work for the given occupation or job level.
+- Essential KSAs identify the minimum knowledge, skills, and abilities that a skilled worker should Start Printed Page 68782possess to perform high quality energy efficiency retrofit work for the given occupation or job level.